DTOcean/dtocean/packages/polite-config/README.md

 ## Installation

-Installation and development of polite uses the [Poetry](https://python-poetry.org/) dependency manager.
+Installation and development of polite-config uses the [Poetry](https://python-poetry.org/) dependency manager.
 Poetry must be installed and available on the command line.

 To install: